seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 At what was all this laughing?

 **PANDARUS**
-Marry, at the white hair that Helen spied on Troilus’ chin.
+Marry, at the white hair that Helen spied on Troilus' chin.

 **CRESSIDA**
-An’t had been a green hair, I should have laughed
+An't had been a green hair, I should have laughed
 too.

 **PANDARUS**